Application, Credentials, Certification and Examination Appeals

 The credential year for the ATCB is July 1-June 30, credentials expire 11:59pm June 30.
 The opportunity to renew credentials for the next credential year begins in April.
 The primary function of renewals is to complete and file the annual ethics attestation for each credential holder.
 All credential holders receive an email notification, as well as banner notification in MYATCB portals.
 By June 30th of each year, all credential holders must complete their annual ethics attestation and pay annual maintenance fees should they wish to maintain their credentials.
 Any credential without an updated ethical attestation will not be renewed-the credential becomes inactive.

-A formal request of the appeal of the deactivation of a credential must be sent to firstname.lastname@example.org and include information as to why the appeal is warranted and documents to support the request for reinstatement of the credential.
+A formal request of the appeal of an inactive credential must be sent to firstname.lastname@example.org and include information as to why the appeal is warranted and documents to support the request for reinstatement of the credential.
+All appeals must be received within 30 days of notification of credential inactive status.

 Art Therapy Credentials Board Examination (ATCBE):